Ja4Dev/No-Deal/README.md

 <p>No Deal was an attempt to develop a simple first person shooter game I carried out as a final academic project for my technical high scool, in the year 2020.
 Unfortunately, the project couldn't end as I wanted, but I think I got a really good basic template to everyone who want to create a Java 3D First Person game.</p>

-**IMPORTANT ADVICE:** The menues of the game and some commentary lines in the code are fully writed on Spanish, but fortunately all the code is writen in English.
+**IMPORTANT ADVICE:** The menues of the game and some commentary lines in the code are writed on Spanish, but fortunately all the code is fully writen in English.

-## What I couldn't do
-Between the things that I couldn't add to the projects are:
-  - The networking.
-  - The directional sound.
-  - The player's model.
-  - The timer.
-  - The scoreboard.
-  - The skyboxes.
-  - The raycasting shoots decals.
-  - The settings options saving.
-  - The team selection menues.
-  - The gun dropping and picking system.

 ## What I did